atinfo/awesome-test-automation/ruby-test-automation.md

 ## Virtual environments

 * [RVM](https://rvm.io/) - Ruby Version Manager (RVM) is a unix command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
-* [Pik](http://rubyinstaller.org/add-ons/pik/) - Multi-Ruby Manager for Windows.
+* [Pik](https://github.com/vertiginous/pik) - Multi-Ruby Manager for Windows.
 * [rbenv](http://rbenv.org/) - Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
 * [asdf-vm](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool, for Node.js, Ruby, Python, Elixir

-## Performance & stress & load

-* [Yandex.Tank](https://yandex.ru/dev/tank/) - Yandex.Tank is a tool for performing load testing and analyzing the performance of web services and applications

 ## Security checking